-Unrefined oils are pure and untreated, meaning that no chemicals or heat have been used in the extraction process, resulting in a purer oil with a stronger taste.
-Refined oils have been treated to remove any flaws and are usually lighter in colour and milder in taste.
+Olive oil is the liquid fat, or natural oil, obtained by pressing whole olives.
+The fruit, from a tree native to the Mediterranean, has a unique flavour that's dependent on its country of origin – some mild, others peppery or even bitter.
+Processing techniques result in olive oils of different ‘grades’, either refined and unrefined.
+Unrefined oils are pure and untreated, meaning no heat or chemicals have been used in the extraction process.
+This produces a purer oil with stronger taste.
+Refined oils have been treated to remove any flaws, and are usually lighter in colour and milder in taste.

 Nutritional profile of olive oil